The Davidic Covenant and Messianic Hope: Royal Theology from 2 Samuel to the New Testament

 Implications for Ministry and Credentialing

-The Davidic covenant provides the theological foundation for proclaiming Christ as King—a theme that is central to Advent, Ascension, and Christ the King Sunday.
-Pastors who can trace the Davidic promise from 2 Samuel through the prophets to the New Testament help their congregations understand Jesus's identity and mission within the larger story of God's redemptive purposes.
+The Davidic covenant provides the theological foundation for proclaiming Christ as King—a theme central to Advent, Ascension, and Christ the King Sunday.
+Pastors who trace the Davidic promise from 2 Samuel 7 through the royal psalms (Psalms 2, 72, 89, 110, 132) to the prophetic reinterpretations (Isaiah 9:6-7, 11:1-5; Jeremiah 23:5-6; Ezekiel 34:23-24) and finally to the New Testament's identification of Jesus as the son of David (Matthew 1:1; Luke 1:32-33; Acts 2:29-36; Romans 1:3; Revelation 5:5) help congregations understand Jesus's identity within the larger story of God's redemptive purposes.

 The Abide University credentialing program validates expertise in biblical theology and messianic studies for ministry professionals.